 I am currently working on a Georgetown senior honors thesis in graphene terahertz detectors, under the mentorship of Professor Barbara.
-My detectors use the hot-electron photo-thermoelectric effect in graphene to detect incident terahertz radiation.
-They aim to have greater sensitivity than similar devices that have recently been built (e.g., X. Cai, 2014), by exploiting the plasmonic resonance effect in graphene to boost the photoresponse.
-Collective oscillations in the population of free charge-carriers on a graphene microstrip can be excited to a resonant frequency that depends on the microstrip’s size.
-My detectors exploit this effect in an effort to achieve greater sensitivities than detectors that rely on the photo-thermoelectric effect alone, while being able to operate at near-room temperatures.
-To fabricate my detectors, I am exploring two different types of graphene: epitaxial graphene from external sources and CVD graphene that we grow ourselves.
-I am an author on a paper in review (2D Materials): Facile Fabrication of Graphene/MoS2 Heterostructure Devices on Arbitrary Substrates by Photolithography.
-In October, 2016, I took the initiative to submit a proposal to the NSF Graduate Research Fellowship for a project to extend my terahertz graphene optoelectronics research into graduate school.
-Graphene has recently been shown to support population inversion (M. Ryzhii, 2007) and the potential for stimulated emission in the terahertz region.
-My proposal aims to carry this phenomenon further by exploring terahertz emitters using forward-biased graphene p-i-n junctions to incite population inversion.
+Graphene has recently been proposed to support population inversion (M. Ryzhii, 2007) and the potential for stimulated emission in the terahertz region.
+My proposal aims to test these predictions by exploring terahertz emitters using forward-biased graphene p-i-n junctions to incite population inversion.
 The development of efficient graphene terahertz detectors and emitters would work to close the so-called “terahertz gap” realized by fields such as astronomy, biomedical science, and more.
+I am exploring two different types of graphene: epitaxial graphene grown on SiC and CVD graphene that we grow ourselves and I am fabricating devices using photolithography.
+I am also co-author of a paper under review (2D Materials): Facile Fabrication of Graphene/MoS2 Heterostructure Devices on Arbitrary Substrates by Photolithography.
+In October, 2016, I took the initiative to submit a proposal to the NSF Graduate Research Fellowship to extend my terahertz graphene optoelectronics research into graduate school.

-I am most excited by the opportunity to continue my research career at Cornell because of: 1) ongoing research in graphene microelectronics by Professor Paul McEuen and 2) related engineering research by Professor Fahran Rana.
-Professor McEuen’s group has recently published a very interesting study of graphene plasmon modes that is exceptionally relevant to my research in graphene plasmonic terahertz detectors.
-I would cherish the opportunity to apply my undergraduate experience to research ventures in his lab.
-Furthermore, Professor Rana publishes prolifically on atomically thin materials and microscale electronics.
-His group’s work has provided much of the basis for my research in graphene optoelectronics, and we rely on his publications for many of my lab's other projects relating to two-dimensional materials.
-I would welcome the opportunity to be a physics student who also collaborates with Professor Rana’s engineering work.
+I am most excited by the opportunity to continue my research career at Cornell because of: 1) ongoing research in nanoelectronics by Professor Paul McEuen and 2) related engineering research by Professor Fahran Rana.
 The close relationship between Cornell's engineering and physics departments, such as that which encourages the close the collaboration between Professor McEuen and Professor Rana, makes Cornell even more appealing to me as a productive research environment in which to pursue my Ph.D.

 With a Ph.D. from Cornell, and the mentorship of its expert scientists, I envision that I will earn the experience necessary to make contributions to both the physics and engineering communities, and make breakthroughs that work to turn today’s science fiction into reality.